 In Dundas BI, you apply formulas to data by writing small script-like expressions, much like you would in a desktop spreadsheet program.
 A formula expression can be a simple constant value, a mathematical expression involving measures, or include built-in formula functions such as AVG and TOP, or any combination of these.

 3. Accessing the formula bar

 Select a data visualization on the dashboard canvas, go to the toolbar, click Data Tools, and then click Add Formula.
 (When editing a metric set full-screen, simply choose Add Formula in the toolbar).

 A formula bar appears below the main toolbar.
 The basic idea here is you enter your formula in the text box and then click apply.
 The output option lets you choose how you want to visualize the formula result/measure.
 There is also an advanced mode for entering complex, multi-line formula expressions.
 Once you are finished entering your formula, click apply.

-Note that you can also add a formula from the Data Binding Panel.
+Note that you can also add a formula from the Data Analysis Panel.
 Go to the MEASURES section and click the click to add link.

 Then go to the CALCULATED ELEMENTS section and click <Formula>.
 The formula bar will appear just like before.